erika-chang/erika-chang/README.md

 - 🎓 PhD in Biomolecular Physics | MSc in Biomolecular Physics
 - 💻 Completed a full-time Data Science & AI Bootcamp @ Le Wagon
-- 🇳🇱 Based in the Netherlands, open to roles in NL, Germany, or Spain
+- 🇳🇱 Based in the Netherlands, open to roles

 I specialize in applying statistical thinking and machine learning to complex datasets, particularly in **bioinformatics**, **healthcare**, **natural language processing**, and **education**.